 - MRJ Fellows will serve as role models on campus and must maintain appropriate boundaries with other students given the nature of their role.

 - MRJ Fellows will serve as a general resource to students on campus and will be able to direct them to appropriate resources when called upon.

 - MRJ Fellows will meet together bi-weekly with the Associate Dean, and individually with the Associate Dean, monthly.

 MRJ Fellows must have experience and or training in both mediation and the principles and practices of restorative justice.
 The college will periodically offer a Short Term course that will cover these areas.
 Students who are unable to take the Short Term course, but have prior training or experience will be considered.

-MRJ Fellows will typically be hired for the full academic year and will be compensated via a stipend of $2400 per academic year.
+MRJ Fellows will typically be hired for the full academic year.
 Half-year appointments may be considered depending on the pool of candidates.
 Students wishing to continue in the position for the following academic year must reapply and be reappointed.